How To Choose The Best ERP Solution: A Guide For Small To Medium Sized Business05 Jun 2018 | by Brett Mundell

 - EDI – Integration for order taking and a whole lot more.
 Integrated into the Australian major retailers and extended (in some form) through your supply chain.
 Make it easy to manage orders and the delivery process;

 - AP Automation – Automate your AP process and approvals using OCR technology;

 - Internet of Things (IoT) – The connectivity of multiple devices across the internet to share data.
-Think of the multiple internet connected devices that we use daily and now, consider all of that data being shared.
-How can this data help us to make better-informed decisions with regards to customers, marketing, suppliers and team members to help us run a better business?
+Think of the multiple internet-connected devices that we use daily and now, consider all of that data being shared.
+How can this data help us to make better-informed decisions with regard to customers, marketing, suppliers and team members to help us run a better business?